Wooden Ski Brands and Manufacturers

 Edsbyn was the largest Swedish manufacturer of skis in the 1970s with 400,000 produced.

-In 1968, he helped establish Engerdal ski factory (Eggen-ski from 1974).
+In 1968, he helped establish Engerdal Ski Factory (Eggen skis were made here, starting in 1973).
 Here he worked as a sales representative, marketing manager and finally manager, while he also competed in national and world cross country ski competitions.
 Eggen was considered the world's best skier in 1969.
-Eggen skis were first imported to the USA in 1976 and were unique with their honeycomb core, which reduced weight for racing.
+Eggen skis were imported to the USA until 1976 and were unique with their honeycomb core, which reduced weight for racing.

-The factory was closed in 1983 due to foreign competition.
-In this time period Engerdal Ski Factory was the largest employer in Rindal with 26 employees.
+The Engerdal Ski Factory was closed in 1983 due to foreign competition.
+In this time period Engerdal Ski Factory was the largest employer in Engerdal with 26 employees.

 Gjermund Eggen works now as a sheep farmer and a builder of log cabins.